an-kumar/caffe-theano-conversion/README.md

 	* Inner Product
 	* Relu

+## DEPENDENCIES:
+Theano, Lasagne.
+Pylearn2 for cuda convnet wrappers (see below).

 ##USING CUDA CONVNET WRAPPERS:

 The cuda-convnet wrappers in pylearn2 are much faster than the GPU implementations of convolutions in Theano.
 Lasagne has cuda-convnet layers, and I have created a caffe version of these layers.
 However, they require you to go into pylearn2 and change some of the files.
 I don't know what the best way to package that change in this repo is, so until someone tells me a better way I'll just describe what to do: